-For parcels with values above $35,000 in which there is only one qualified bidder, the BPDA may depart from 30B and directly designate these parcels.
+In very rare cases where there is only one qualified bidder, the BPDA may depart from 30B and directly designate a parcel valued over $35,000.
 In these cases, the BPDA prioritizes community feedback and will conduct a community process.

 Interested parties are encouraged to contact the BPDA Real Estate division to inquire about specific parcels in our inventory.
 The BPDA will consider inquiries received and initiate community processes as appropriate.

 All of our RFPs for the disposition of our property are posted on our procurement webpage and also advertised publicly across Boston.